mialkin/docs/tools/jaeger.md

 As most other distributed tracing systems, Jaeger works with *spans* and *traces*, as defined in the OpenTracing specification.

-A **span** represents a unit of work in an application (HTTP request, call to a database, etc) and is Jaeger’s most basic unit of work.
+A **span** represents a unit of work in an application (HTTP request, call to a database, etc) and is Jaeger's most basic unit of work.
 A span must have an operation name, start time, and duration.

 A **trace** is a collection/list of spans connected in a parent/child relationship and can also be thought of as a directed acyclic graph of spans.
 Traces specify how requests are propagated through application services and other components.